th3f0r3ign3r/DNSSEC/README.md

 # DNSSEC
-Implementation of DNS Security Extension
+Implementation of DNS Security Extension on a hierachical Domain Name System

 This document is the final transcription of the efforts made in the realization of my thesis in audit, security of systems and computer networks on the theme "Implementation of a public key infrastructure: case of DNSSEC".